Scroll to content

 Following amendments to the Education (Pupil Registration) (England) Regulations 2006, which came into effect on the 1st September 2013, schools are only allowed to grant leave of absence from school in exceptional circumstances.

-The legislation states that Head Teachers can only grant leave of absence in exceptional circumstances.
 What amounts to exceptional Circumstances is to be decided by the Head Teacher.

 Parents/carers will be notified of the Head Teacher’s decision at the earliest opportunity.